 Not ignoring it.
 Not taking it out on others in a hurtful way.
 But instead in a way that allows your emotions to be acknowledged.
 And solves the issue that triggered your anger.

-Recognize Anger
+How to Recognize Anger

 However, many times we don't even recognize that we are angry.
 For example, you might first think you are disappointed that a vacation has cancelled.
 Yet, if you explore further you realize there is also anger there.
 Perhaps it was cancelled because your boss took away approval.

-In situations, where there are many emotions, anger can often hide.
+In situations where there are many emotions, anger can often hide.
 It takes some exploration to even know you are angry.

 Journal Prompts to Help You Identify Anger